Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Abstract

-\begin{quote} {{\bf Abstract}.\ Let $(X,\omega)$ be a compact symplectic manifold, $L$ be a Lagrangian submanifold and $V$ be a codimension 2 symplectic submanifold of $X$, we consider the pseudoholomorphic maps from a Riemann surface with boundary $(\Sigma,\partial\Sigma)$ to the pair $(X,L)$ satisfying Lagrangian boundary conditions and intersecting $V$.
-We study the stable moduli space of such open pseudoholomorphic maps involving the intersection data.
-Assume that $L\cap V=\emptyset$ and there exists an anti-symplectic involution $\phi$ on $X$ such that $L$ is the fixed point set of $\phi$ and $V$ is $\phi$-anti-invariant.
-Then we define the so-called ``relatively open" invariants for the tuple $(X,\omega,V,\phi)$ if $L$ is orientable and dim$X\le 6$.
-If $L$ is nonorientable, we define such invariants under the condition that dim$X\le4$ and some additional restrictions on the number of marked points on each boundary component of the domain.} \end{quote}
+Let $(X,\omega)$ be a compact symplectic manifold, $L$ be a Lagrangian submanifold and $V$ be a codimension 2 symplectic submanifold of $X$, we consider pseudoholomorphic maps from a Riemann surface with a fixed conformal structure and with boundary $(\Sigma,\partial\Sigma)$ to the pair $(X,L)$ satisfying Lagrangian boundary conditions and intersecting $V$.
+In some special cases, for instance, under the semi-positivity condition, we study the stable moduli space of such open pseudoholomorphic maps involving the intersection data.
+If $L\cap V=\emptyset$, we study the problem of orientability of the moduli space.
+Moreover, assume that there exists an anti-symplectic involution $\phi$ on $X$ such that $L$ is the fixed point set of $\phi$ and $V$ is $\phi$-anti-invariant, then we define the so-called ``relatively open" invariants for the tuple $(X,\omega,V,\phi)$ if $L$ is orientable and dim$X\le 6$.
+If $L$ is nonorientable, we define such invariants under the condition that dim$X\le4$ and some additional restrictions on the number of marked points on each boundary component of the domain.